Childers Palace Backpackers Hostel fire: Aftermath

 Many survivors were temporarily housed locally at the Isis Cultural Centre.
 Five Japanese nationals were also evacuated by embassy officials.
-Residents of Childers knitted blankets and donated food and backpacks for the survivors many of who had lost everything they had in the fire.
+Residents of Childers knitted blankets and donated food and backpacks for the survivors many of whom had lost everything they had in the fire.
 Residents also invited survivors for meals and showers and local businesses assisted with food, clothing, and personal items.
-Media, politicians, and investigators came to the site as well and Princess Anne visited on 2 July to meet the surviving backpackers and others involved in the disaster.
+Media, politicians and investigators came to the site as well and Princess Anne visited on 2 July to meet the surviving backpackers and others involved in the disaster.

 A coronial inquest was also held, and released its report in 2006.
-The hostel, a 98-year-old, two-story timber building, did not have working smoke detectors or fire alarms.
+The hostel, a 98-year-old, two-storey timber building, did not have working smoke detectors or fire alarms.
 It was later reported that the owner had installed fire alarms in the building, but they had been disabled weeks prior to the fire due to regular malfunctioning.
 It was also mentioned that batteries for the stand-alone alarms were sometimes removed by customers for portable cameras or music players.
 A survivor told reporters he read the fire notes on the wall, which showed the best escape route, but could barely make it 10 metres to a balcony.

 When it was announced that the coroner had decided not to lay criminal charges for negligence against the owner and operators of the hostel, families of seven victims vowed to launch a class action suit against the previously mentioned individuals.